-- Datapath and control are the two components that come together to be collectively known as the processor. - Datapath consists of the functional units of the processor. - Elements that hold data. - Program Counter, Register File, Instruction Memory, etc. - Elements that operate on data. - ALU, adders, etc. - Buses for transferring data between elements. - Control commands the datapath regarding when and how to route and operate on data.
+In lecture 1, we reminded ourselves that the datapath and control are the two components that come together to be collectively known as the processor.

+- Datapath consists of the functional units of the processor. - Elements that hold data. - Program counter, register file, instruction memory, etc. - Elements that operate on data. - ALU, adders, etc. - Buses for transferring data between elements. - Control commands the datapath regarding when and how to route and operate on data.